MaSe69/dssb/md/20_Pandas/pandas_13_read.md

 # Read Dataframes

+The central command to read Pandas dataframes is the function "read", see the [Official Reference on read](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html) .

+>
+    pd.read_<file_format>

+Though different file formats are supported, here only csv and Excel formats are described.

 ## Read a dataframe from a csv file

 You need to specify the name of the full path to the file holding the data and the name of the file including the extension.